 There are many variations but a good recipe will have ingredients that provide adequate levels and balance of potassium, sodium, and vitamin C.

-*Fun fact: Unsulphured blackstrap molasses is also a great source of iron and has been used for many years to raise levels in people with anemia.
+*Fun fact: Unsulphured blackstrap molasses (like what is recommended in some adrenal cocktail recipes) is also a great source of iron and has been used for many years to raise levels in people with anemia!

 If you need to have a lower sugar option because of blood sugar problems, a candida issue, or other issues with bacterial overgrowth, these are also good for hydration and adrenal fatigue recovery: